ncn-foreigners/NMAR/articles/el_empirical_likelihood_theory.md

 - $W \in (0,1)$ nuisance scalar; we parameterize via
   $z = \text{logit}(W)$ for stability and set $W = \text{plogis}(z)$
 - $\lambda_{W} \in {\mathbb{R}}$ and $\lambda_{x} \in {\mathbb{R}}^{L}$
-  are EL Lagrange multipliers for constraints; collected together in
+  are EL Lagrange multipliers for the $W$-constraint and the auxiliary constraints
-  $\theta$

 ### EL Weights